Police: California high schooler fatally stabbed classmate

 SANTA ROSA, Calif.
-(AP) — A 16-year-old student was fatally stabbed Wednesday during a fight with a classmate at a Northern California high school, authorities said.
+(AP) — A 16-year-old student involved in a fight at a Northern California high school was fatally stabbed Wednesday inside a classroom full of students, authorities said.

-Another student was injured and the suspect, a 15-year-old freshman, is in custody, according to Santa Rosa police.
+Another student also suffered a stab wound and the suspect, a 15-year-old freshman, is in custody, according to Santa Rosa police.
 All three students are male.

 The two victims, both juniors at Montgomery High School, walked into an art classroom around 11:15 a.m.
 Wednesday and began fighting with the freshman, Santa Rosa Police Chief John Cregan said during a news conference.
 About 30 people were in the classroom.

-Teachers initially broke up the fight but the freshman pulled out a folding knife and stabbed the juniors.
+Teachers initially broke up the fight but the freshman pulled out a folding knife and stabbed the juniors, the chief said.

 The juniors went to the school nurse and both were conscious and alert when they were taken to the hospital, Cregan said.
 But one of the teens, who had three stab wounds to his upper body, died there.